alanwilter/GenEditID/docs/webapp.md

 Go to http://localhost:8080

-## Running the webapp after first setup
+## Running the WebApp after first setup

 Edit `python/webapp/development.ini` to check you are pointing to the right database